 Why Are Moles in the Yard?

 Moles move into a suburban or rural yard because they’re after insects that make up the bulk of their food supply.
 They’re less common in some urban environments for this reason.
 They love earthworms that accompany healthy soil, but they’ll also eat larvae and grubs that can damage lawns.
 Unfortunately, they also dig right through the root zone of the grass and pull roots apart to get at grubs.
-This results in patches of dead lawn and brown grass that spread as the moles continue digging for fresh food.
+This results in patches of dead lawns and brown grass that spread as the moles continue digging for fresh food.
 They may control some common lawn pests, but they also cause a lot of damage in return.

 Unless you have a large property where some isolated damage at the edges isn’t a concern, you’ll want to control moles to have any chance of a green and healthy lawn around your home.